 While inpatient recovery programs vary depending on the physical and psychological needs of the patients, certain components remain constant.
-These components include:
+These components may include:1

 - Relapse prevention education.

 - Alcoholics Anonymous (AA).
-Alcoholics Anonymous or AA is a self-help recovery organization that is made up of support groups for people who are committed to beating alcoholism.
-AA is synonymous with the 12 steps of recovery, which have been in use in the United States and Canada for the last 60 years.
-To help people to overcome their addictions, this alcohol recovery program encourages its members to reach out to a higher power.
-According to an article published in the Journal of Consulting and Clinical Psychology, research shows that AA attendance often results in a reduction in alcohol use and an increase in abstinence rates.
-With over 56,500 AA support groups and alcohol addiction recovery programs throughout the United States, most communities have at least one AA support group.
-Support group meetings may be open, meaning that they allow the attendance of the addict and his or her family members, or closed, meaning that they only allow the attendance of the addict.
-Members are expected to attend meetings regularly and seek out a sponsor who has managed to successfully maintain sobriety.
+Alcoholics Anonymous is a self-help recovery organization that is made up of support groups for people who are committed to beating alcoholism.
+AA first introduced, and still uses, the 12 steps of recovery, which have been in use in the United States and Canada for the last 60 years.
+This alcohol recovery program encourages its members to reach out to a higher power to help people overcome their addictions.
+With more than 56,500 AA support groups and alcohol addiction recovery programs throughout the United States, most communities have at least one AA support group.
+Support group meetings may be open or closed.
+Open meetings allow the attendance of both the substance abuser and his or her family members.
+Closed meetings only allow the attendance of the substance abuser.
+Members are expected to attend meetings regularly and encouraged to seek out a sponsor who has managed to successfully maintain sobriety.

 - Narcotics Anonymous (NA).
-Narcotics Anonymous, or NA, is an organization that adapted the principles of Alcoholics Anonymous.
+Narcotics Anonymous is an organization that adapted the same principles as Alcoholics Anonymous.
 Just like AA, NA emphasizes a spiritual connection to a higher power.
 The program is targeted towards men and women for whom drugs have become a major problem.
-These people come together regularly in support group meetings and help one another to kick addiction and maintain abstinence.
+These people come together regularly in support group meetings and help one another to maintain abstinence as they recover from their addictions.

 - Secular Organizations for Sobriety (SOS).
-SOS is presented as a secular alternative to 12-step addiction recovery programs such as AA and NA, that encourage people to reach out to a higher power.
+SOS is presented as a secular alternative to the more spiritual 12-step addiction recovery programs (such as AA and NA) that encourage people to reach out to a higher power.
 The program targets substance abusers who would like to separate sobriety from spirituality and religion.
 The organization credits the individual for maintaining sobriety as opposed to crediting a higher power.
-SOS is comprised of a network of autonomous local groups that help individuals to achieve and maintain sobriety.
+SOS is comprised of a network of autonomous local groups that help individuals achieve and maintain sobriety.
 The organization has meetings in many cities across the United States.
 In SOS, sobriety is presented as the number one priority for individuals suffering from alcoholism or addiction.
 It emphasizes the use of clear communication and scientific knowledge in choosing the most rational approach to living a sober and rewarding life.

 Support Groups for the Families of Alcohol and Substance Abusers

 - Al-Anon and Alateen.
-Al-Anon is an organization that is comprised of support groups that are targeted towards friends and family of individuals suffering from alcoholism.
-In these groups, family members and friends are able to share their personal experiences, discuss difficulties and find effective ways to deal with problems regardless of whether the alcoholics have undergone addiction recovery programs or not.
+Al-Anon is an organization comprised of support groups targeted towards friends and family of individuals suffering from alcoholism.
+In these groups, family members and friends are able to share their personal experiences, discuss difficulties and find effective ways to deal with problems—regardless of whether the alcohol abusing individual in their lives have completed an addiction recovery program.
 Alateen is a fellowship that is specifically targeted towards younger Al-Anon members, particularly teenagers.

 - Nar-Anon.
-Nar-Anon, just like Al-Anon, is a fellowship targeted towards friends and family members of drug addicts.
-Nar-Anon comes in the form of a 12-step program that helps relatives and friends of drug addicts deal with the effects of living with addicts.
+Nar-Anon, like Al-Anon, is a fellowship for friends and family members of those struggling with drug addiction.
+Nar-Anon takes the shape of a 12-step program and helps relatives and friends better deal with the effects of living with an addicted family member.